-FIMR was implemented in 2009 as a statewide initiative to address the state's high IMR.
+The Fetal Infant Mortality Review program was implemented in 2009 as a statewide initiative to address the state's high IMR.
 The program's purpose is to identify critical, community strengths and weaknesses as well as unique health/social issues associated with poor outcomes of pregnancy.
-The FIMR Program is based on the national model developed by the American Congress of Obstetricians and Gynecologists (ACOG) in collaboration with the federal Maternal and Child Health Bureau.
+The FIMR program is based on the national model developed by the American Congress of Obstetricians and Gynecologists (ACOG) in collaboration with the federal Maternal and Child Health Bureau.

-The state perinatal program director reviewed all fetal records and birth and death certificates of infant deaths that occurred in 2013.
-However, due to the large number of deaths, the FIMR program focused on a select group of infant deaths for review: those mothers who consented to a maternal interview in Regions I and III and all fetal and infant deaths in Region IV.
-The perinatal staff abstracted data and conducted maternal interviews.
+The state perinatal program director reviewed all fetal records and birth and death certificates of infant deaths that occurred in 2014.
+However, due to the large number of deaths, the FIMR program focused on a select group of infant deaths for review: those mothers who resided in Madison County (Region I) and Jefferson County (Region III) and all fetal and infant deaths in Region IV.
+The perinatal staff abstracted data and conducted voluntary maternal interviews.
 The de-identified case summaries were presented to the Case Review Teams (CRTs) by the perinatal staff.
 The RPACs assumed the role of the CRTs.
 The RPACs met monthly, instead of quarterly, in an effort to review the large number of case summaries in a timely manner.
-Due to the abolishment of the perinatal coordinators positions in Regions II and V, neither case review, maternal interview, nor data abstraction for fetal and infant deaths occurred in these regions.
+Due to the abolishment of the perinatal coordinator positions in Regions II and V, neither case review, maternal interview, nor data abstraction for fetal and infant deaths occurred in these regions.

 The CRTs provided recommendations to the Community Action Teams (CATs) which then developed plans of action and implementation to address the identified, contributing factors at the community level.
 One CAT is in each perinatal region except Region II, with some regions having more than one CAT.
-CATs were active in Baldwin County - Babies and Moms (BAM), Calhoun/Cleburne/Talladega Counties, Escambia County, Jefferson County, Madison County, Mobile County - Alabama Baby Coalition (ABC), and Montgomery County - Montgomery River Region.
-The Region V CAT continued to meet bimonthly to implement 2011 CRT recommendations.
+CATs were active in Baldwin County - Babies and Moms (BAM), Calhoun/Cleburne/Talladega Counties, Escambia County, Jefferson County, Madison County, Mobile County - Alabama Baby Coalition (ABC), and Montgomery County - River Region CAT.
+The Region V CAT continued to meet quarterly to implement 2011 CRT recommendations.
 The CATs continued to develop and implement plans that led to positive changes within communities throughout the state.
-Actions implemented in 2013 were based on 2012 recommendations.
+Actions implemented in 2014 were based on 2013 recommendations.
 Actions of the CATs included the following: